platformio/platformio-docs/core/userguide/cmd_run.rst

 .. versionadded:: 5.0

 List available project targets.
-It's also possible to list targets per project environment using :option:`platformio run --environment` option.
+It's also possible to list targets per project environment using :option:`pio run --environment` option.

 There are also built-in system targets: